tsgates/arch-wiki-markdown/wiki/PKGBUILD.md

 > pkgdir

-Don't worry about this.
-It defaults to the location where makepkg is being executed.
+This variable reflects the root directory of what will be put into the package.
+It is commonly used in make DESTDIR="$pkgdir" install.

 > epoch

-An integer value, specific to Arch Linux, representing what 'lifetime' to compare version numbers against.
-This value allows overrides of the normal version comparison rules for packages that have inconsistent version numbering, require a downgrade, change numbering schemes, etc.
+Used to force the package to be seen as newer than any previous versions with a lower epoch, even if the version number would normally not trigger such an upgrade.
+This value is required to be a positive integer; the default value if left unspecified is 0.
+This is useful when the version numbering scheme of a package changes (or is alphanumeric), breaking normal version comparison logic.
+See pacman(8) for more information on version comparisons.

-By default, packages are assumed to have an epoch value of 0.
-Do not use this unless you know what you are doing.
+Warning:Do not use epoch unless fully aware of the implications of doing so.

 > pkgbase